mainmain-rl/bot-ratio-yggtorrent-python/README.md

 The exporting data can be in To or Go.
 ## How to use me?
+My images are availables in ARM & AMD platform !

 I work with 3 variables:
 * DD_API_KEY=YOUR_API_KEY